1985–86 Boston Celtics season: Season Synopsis

 The Celtics were coming from a 6-game NBA Finals series against their arch-rival the Los Angeles Lakers.
 They ended with a record 63-19 during the regular season, a league-best record, earning home court advantage throughout the playoffs.

-November
+October/November

-They started their 1985–86 season campaign with a 109-113 OT loss to the New Jersey Nets, despite a near quadruple-double performance from Larry Bird who recorded 21 points, 12 rebounds, 10 assists and 8 steals for the Celtics.
-The next day, Kevin McHale's 26 points and 15 rebounds led the Celtics towards a 105-100 road win over the Cavaliers.
+They started their 1985–86 season campaign with a 109-113 OT loss to the New Jersey Nets, despite a near quadruple-double performance from Larry Bird, who recorded 21 points, 12 rebounds, 10 assists and 8 steals for the Celtics.
+The next day, Kevin McHale's 26 points and 15 rebounds led the Celtics towards a 105–100 road win over the Cavaliers.
 Four days later, the Celtics defeated the visiting Bucks, 117–106, with Bird, McHale, Parish and Johnson, all scoring at least 20 points.
-They ended the month of November with a 2–1 record.
+They ended the month of October with a 2–1 record, and were 15-2 at the end of November.